The Hilbert Series of the Irreducible Quotient of the Polynomial Representation of the Rational Cherednik Algebra of

 Representation theory of rational Cherednik algebras over the fields of characteristic zero was well studied, particularly in \cite{gordon2003baby} (in which the Hilbert series of irreducible representations is computed as well).

 It is a topic of current research to understand the behaviour of irreducible representations of Cherednik algebras in positive characteristic (for example see \cite{balagovic2013representations}, \cite{devadas2016polynomial}, \cite{devadas2014representations}).
 Our work can be seen as a follow up on the article \cite{devadas2016polynomial}.
 In a similar fashion we restrict ourselves from the general rational Cherednik algebra $\mathcal{H}_{t,c}(\mathfrak{h},G)$, to the case where $G = S_n$, $\mathfrak{h}$ is a reflection representation of $S_n$ and $c$ is generic, but we also consider the case $t=0$.
 In their paper Devadas and Sun have proven the formula for the Hilbert polynomial of the irreducible quotient of the polynomial representation $\mathcal{L}_{t,c}(\text{triv})$ for $p | n$.
 In our paper we work on the next case $n = kp+1$.
 In this case we prove the formula for the Hilbert polynomial of $L_{t,c}(\text{triv})$ for any pair $(p,n)$ in the case $t=0$ and for $p=2$ in the case $t=1$ and generic $c$.
-We also present Conjecture \ref{conj} due to Etingof and Rains for the Hilbert series in the general case $n = kp +r$, which holds for all of the cases that we, Devadas, and Sun have studied. \begin{conjecture*}[Etingof, Rains] Let $n=kp+r$, $0\le r<p$, $[k]_z=\frac{1-z^k}{1-z}$, $[k]_z!=[k]_z[k-1]_z\dotsm [1]_z$, $Q_r(n,z)=\binom{n-1}{r-1}z^{r+1}+\sum_{i=0}^{r}\binom{n-r-2+i}{i}z^i$, and $c$ be generic.
+We also present Conjecture~\ref{conj} due to Etingof and Rains for the Hilbert series in the general case $n = kp +r$, which holds for all of the cases that we, Devadas, and Sun have studied. \begin{conjecture*}[Etingof, Rains] Let $n=kp+r$, $0\le r<p$, $[k]_z=\frac{1-z^k}{1-z}$, $[k]_z!=[k]_z[k-1]_z\dotsm [1]_z$, $Q_r(n,z)=\binom{n-1}{r-1}z^{r+1}+\sum_{i=0}^{r}\binom{n-r-2+i}{i}z^i$, and $c$ be generic.
 The Hilbert series for $\mathcal{L}_{t,c}$ is of the form \end{conjecture*} Note that $h_{\mathcal{L}_{1,c}}(z)=[p]_z^{n-1}h_0\left(z^p\right)$, which is discussed in \cite{balagovic2013representations}.

 In Section 1, we give an overview of the background, terminology, and past results in the representation theory of rational Cherednik algebras, particularly those which are relevant for the case that we work with.
-In Section 2, we prove Theorem \ref{th2.34} which solves the case $t=0$ and $p|n-1$.
-In Section 3, we prove Theorem \ref{th3.9} which introduces a simple criterion to determine whether a polynomial is in the submodule $\ker\mathcal{B}$, and then prove Theorem \ref{th3.15} which solves the case $t=1$ over a field of characteristic $2$ and $n$ odd.
+In Section 2, we prove Theorem~\ref{th2.34} which solves the case $t=0$ and $p|n-1$.
+In Section 3, we prove Theorem~\ref{th3.9} which introduces a simple criterion to determine whether a polynomial is in the maximum graded submodule of the polynomial representation (later defined as $\ker\mathcal{B}$), and then prove Theorem~\ref{th3.15} which solves the case $t=1$ over a field of characteristic $2$ and $n$ odd.